 - a large bucket of Sidewalk Chalk (bring extra!)

 - a picture of your favorite whale

 - the length of your whale -- you can use one of the books below to look up it's size

 The first thing you'll need to do is measure out the length you'll need for your whale.

-We decided to draw a blue whale (yep, one of the biggies in the ocean!) so we had to measure out 100 feet!
+Since we decided to draw a blue whale (yep, one of the biggest animals in the world!), we had to measure out 100 feet!

 Did you get that -- 100 feet!

 So, you ask, where the heck do we find that kind of room?

 We headed to our school parking lot since school is out of session.
 You can also try the blacktop at a local playground too.

 We used our chalk to draw a line that measured 100 feet!